txt/mase/src/gadgets.md

+# GADGETS: Timm's Generic Optimizer Gadgets (and Goodies)

 <img width=400 align=right src="../img/gogo.jpg">

-`Gadgets` is a library of utilities for working with optimization models.
+`Gadgets` are a library of utilities for working with optimization models.

 With `Gadgets`, it is possible to encode something